Former Chicago college student convicted of terrorism charge

 “There is nothing independent about this,” Wells said.

-The jury, which deliberated for four hours starting Friday, returned its verdict Monday at Chicago’s federal court.
+The jury, which deliberated for four hours starting Friday, returned its verdict Monday in federal court in Chicago.
 The trial lasted two weeks.